Jess Lockwood (bull rider): 2018 season

-In 2018, the PBR’s elite Built Ford Tough Series changed title sponsors and was now known as the Unleash the Beast Series (UTB).
-This year, Lockwood won four events, including The American Rodeo in Arlington, Texas (in which the bull riding section was sanctioned by the PBR at the time), the UTB event in Sioux Falls, South Dakota, the 15/15 Bucking Battle at the UTB event in Tulsa, Oklahoma, and the Touring Pro Division event in Sheridan, Wyoming.
+In 2018, the PBR's elite Built Ford Tough Series changed title sponsors and was now known as the Unleash the Beast Series (UTB).
+This year, Lockwood won four events, including The American Rodeo in Arlington, Texas (in which the bull riding section was sanctioned by the PBR at the time); the UTB event in Sioux Falls, South Dakota; the 15/15 Bucking Battle at the UTB event in Tulsa, Oklahoma; and the Touring Pro Division event in Sheridan, Wyoming.
 His bid to win back-to-back World Champion titles was cut short when a groin injury left him unable to compete in the final six regular-season UTB events.
 On September 7, 2018, Lockwood limped from the arena after riding Power Puff for 70 points.
 He declined the re-ride and was unable to compete in the remainder of the event due to the groin injury.
 Lockwood did not compete again until the PBR World Finals on November 7, 2018.

 2019 season

 Lockwood won 14 regular-season events in 2019.
 On February 9, 2019, while attempting to ride Wild Goose, Lockwood was struck in the shoulder by one of Wild Goose's horns.
 This resulted in a broken collar bone that took Lockwood out of competition for nine UTB events.
-At the time of the injury, he was ranked number one in the world with a lead of 967.5 points.
+At the time of the injury, he was ranked No. 1 in the world with a lead of 967.5 points.
 On October 4, 2019, at the UTB event in Minneapolis, Minnesota, Lockwood set a new PBR record for the most 15/15 Bucking Battle wins in a single season.
 He rode Bad Beagle for a score of 91.5 for his fourth 15/15 Bucking Battle win of the season.

 On October 13, 2019, Lockwood selected Heartbreak Kid for the Championship Round of the UTB event in Greensboro, North Carolina.
 Heartbreak Kid was on the second longest buck-off streak in PBR history.
 He had 38 constitutive buck-offs at PBR Premier Series events.
 Lockwood broke the buck-off streak when he made eight seconds scoring a new career-high 93.75 points.
 When Lockwood released the rope at the end of the ride, he crashed into the arena floor head first.
 There was no celebration by Lockwood as he immediately exited the area in pain after the potentially neck-breaking landing.
 He was diagnosed with a cervical sprain.
 The following weekend, Lockwood rode Heartbreak Kid again at the UTB event in Nampa, Idaho, for a new career-high 94 points.
 On November 8, 2019, during a ceremony at the PBR World Finals, Lockwood received the inaugural Mason Lowe Award for his 94-point ride on Heartbreak Kid.
 Two days later, he won the PBR World Finals event average and his second world championship.